CBCT in dentistry

 Following list includes many of the companies offering CBCT units in US and EU.
 Units with only one company name likely not available in US.

-I personally use the iCAT FLX
+We personally use the iCAT FLX

 - Asahi Roetgen (AUGE ZIO)